 If you’re not a fan of reading, I ask you to take a look at the benefits of reading and give it a go.

-Speaking of Lewis (best known for The Chronicles of Narnia), the first book up is The Screwtape Letters.
-There’s no particular reason for starting with Screwtape, other than it’s a very clever, funny, and dark novel about a high-ranking demon advising his nephew, Wormwood (aka intern-demon who can’t do anything right), as he attempts to tempt his first soul into hell.
+First up is The Screwtape Letters.
+There’s no particular reason for starting with Screwtape, other than it’s a very clever but dark novel about a high-ranking demon advising his nephew, Wormwood (aka intern-demon who can’t do anything right), as he attempts to tempt his first soul into hell.

 The Screwtape Letters is a relatively easy read (big font on small pages, my personal favorite).
 But don’t let that fool you – it’s profound with a lot happening between the lines, so don’t go too fast…it’s also written from an inverted perspective, which is fun.